maarten-pennings/303WIFILC01/6-webcfg/readme.md

 This is especially useful when the amount of information is larger, and needs to be updated modestly frequently.
 I needed this for a list of birthdays for a clock that signals there is a party.

-There are some consideration for choosing a where and how to store the config file.
+There are some consideration for choosing where and how to store the configuration file.

 - Easiest would be to store the file on a plain `http` server, however `https` is the norm these days.
-  We need to add an SSL library to the ESP firmware
+  We need to add an SSL library to the ESP firmware.
-- Easiest would be to need no log-in on the server, otherwise would have to add an authentication library and login credentials to the ESP firmware.
+- Easiest would be to have a server which doesn't need log-in, otherwise would have to add an authentication library and login credentials to the ESP firmware.
 - Easiest would be to free-ride on existing services like `github` or `google docs`.
-  Files on `github` are publicly readable (good fro ESP), but also very publicly visible (everyoen can find them), and every change needs a commit.
-A `google docs` file can be made publicly readable (share public by anyone with link), but as long as the link is kept private, the file is "unfiendable".
+  Files on `github` are publicly readable (easy for the ESP), but also very publicly visible (everyone can find them), and every change needs a commit.
+A `google docs` file can be made publicly readable ("share public by anyone with link"), but as long as the link is kept private, the file is "unfiendable".
+  No commits needs for changes.
-- Easiest would be to have a plain text file, because we need to load and parse the file on the ESP.
+- Easiest would be to have a plain _text_ file, because we need to load and parse the file on the ESP.
   So a `github` text file sounds good, but we found that a google spreadsheet can be downloaded as CSV, which is also good.

-Conclusion: A publicly shared google spreadsheet, editable by the owner, downloaded as CSV by the ESP is the chosen solution.
+Conclusion: A publicly shared google spreadsheet, editable by the owner, downloaded as CSV by the ESP, is the chosen solution.

-It appeared that there is on complexity: a google docs URL gets a temporary redirect URL every time we access it.
-This makes the ESP firmware a bit harder
+It appeared that there is one additional complexity for this solution: a google docs URL gets a temporary redirect URL every time we access it.
+This makes the ESP firmware a bit harder.